liuggio/liuggio.github.com/_posts/2013-09-11-design-by-contract-behaviour.md

 ## Solution?

-Monolog had fixed this problem by putting a shared interface inside PSR http://www.php-fig.org/ repository, but not all cases can be put in the php-fig.
+Monolog have fixed this problem by putting a shared interface inside PSR http://www.php-fig.org/ repository, but not all cases can be put in the php-fig.

 One solution would be to permit the alias for namespaces.